Dolapo179/Dolapo179/README.md

- Hi, 👋👋
-You are welcome to my GitHub Page.
-My name is Ifedolapo(She/Her) but you can call me Ife.
-I'm a data analyst who is versed in SQL, Excel, Power BI, and Tableau.
-I'm interested in collecting and translating datasets into actionable solutions, optimising operations, and supporting business growth.
-As there is no end to knowledge, I'm currently upskilling my technical skills to deliver ultimate service that focus on using data to draw conclusions, make predictions, and drive informed decision-making.
+Hi there! 👋👋 Welcome to my GitHub page.
+I’m Ifedolapo (She/Her), but feel free to call me Ife.
+I’m a data analyst proficient in SQL, Excel, Power BI, and Tableau.
+I’m passionate about transforming datasets into actionable insights, optimizing processes, and driving business growth.
+With a commitment to continuous learning, I’m currently enhancing my technical skills to provide top-tier service focused on data-driven conclusions, predictive analysis, and informed decision-making.
+Let’s connect on LinkedIn: linkedin.com/in/ifedolapo-adenitire-584a81310
-Connect with me on LinkedIn: https://www.linkedin.com/in/ifedolapo-adenitire-584a81310/.

 <!---
 Dolapo179/Dolapo179 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.